GROUND SCHOOL: HOVER TRAINING, PART 2

-Part one of this hover training series (December 2014 issue) detailed all of the control techniques required to maintain a stationary hover.
-This issue’s article builds on that knowledge by applying the crawl-walk-run approach to learning how to hover in the shortest amount of time.
+Part one of this hover training series (December 2014 issue of Model Aviation) detailed all of the control techniques required for a helicopter pilot to maintain a stationary hover.
+This issue builds on that knowledge by applying the crawl-walk-run approach to learning how to hover in the shortest amount of time.

 A more efficient approach recognizes that overall success hinges on first learning good fundamentals.
-This establishes a solid foundation on which to build in the natural progression of refinements necessary for steady advancement.
+This establishes a solid foundation on which to build refinements in a natural progression for steady advancement.

 Crawl-Walk-Run